pguenon/CASIMODO/README.md

 ### 3. Important Atom Selection

-Residues listed in the dictionary are marked as important.
-CASIMODO selects the atoms listed for each residue, with special handling for amino acids and nucleic acids.
+Important residues and atoms are selected based on your dictionary.
+If a residue is tagged as an amino acid or nucleic acid, CASIMODO will analyze its characteristic dihedral angles as well.

 ### 4. Coordinate Selection and Discretization

 #### a.
 Distances

-For each pair of residues, CASIMODO computes all pairwise distances between important atoms and retains the **minimum observed distance** over the trajectory, d_ij.
+For each pair of residues, CASIMODO computes all pairwise distances between important atoms and retains the **minimum observed distance** over the trajectory, `d_ij`.

-The distance is then:
-- Histogrammed using block average,
+If `d_ij` drops below `cutoff_distance` at any point, the distance is considered for discretization.

+Discretization involves:
-- Smoothed using a kernel density estimator,
+* Smoothing the distance distribution using a Gaussian kernel
-- Discretized based on identified peaks and minima.
+* Detecting peaks and valleys

-Modes with integrated probability above `proba_cutoff` are retained.
+* Selecting modes with integrated probabilities above `proba_cutoff`

+Only multimodal distances are retained.

 #### b.
 Dihedral Angles

-- **Amino acids**: φ (phi) and ψ (psi)
+For **Amino acids**: φ (phi) and ψ (psi)

-- **Nucleic acids**: α, β, γ, δ, ε, ζ, χ
+For **Nucleic acids**: α, β, γ, δ, ε, ζ, χ

-These are discretized in the same manner as distances.
+These are treated using the same selection and discretization process as distances.

 #### c.
 User-Defined Coordinates